jeffh/Robot/README.md

 Robot
 =====

 An integration test library on UIKit.
+Easily emulate high-level user interaction through UIKit.

-Unlike KIF, this does not aim to emulate how users interact with the system.
-But instead, try to replicate the same behavior while minimizing the overhead of time-based performance issues.
+Unlike KIF, this does not aim to perfectly emulate how users interact with the system.
+Instead, trying to replicate the same behavior while minimizing the overhead of time-based operations.
+A perfect example is disabling animations to speed up running of tests.

 And like KIF, this uses private APIs.

 ```
 // tap on a cancel button/label
-swipeLeftOn(theFirstView(withLabel(@"Cancel")));
+tapOn(theFirstView(withLabel(@"Cancel")));
 ```

 Components